disclose/dnssecuritytxt/docs/README.md

 **Can I deploy this on a subdomain?**
 - Yes!
 While we strongly recommend assigning the TXT record to the root domain of an organization, we've created the standard in a way that supports subdomains and even hosts if required.
-- This is useful if contact or policy details are different across different departments, or if a specific department has a vulnearbility disclosure policy but the parent organization does not.
+- This is useful if contact or policy details are different across different departments, or if a specific department has a vulnerability disclosure policy but the parent organization does not.

 **Who in my organization do I need to engage with to get these records in place?**
 - This will depend on the size of your organization and who is responsible for maintaining DNS.